beentaken/CSCI358_2014/HW/HW7.md

 #1.
-These questions mostly relate to the physical security mantra: ”Deter - detect - alarm - delay -
+These questions mostly relate to the physical security mantra: ”Deter - detect - alarm - delay - respond.”
-respond.”

 ##a.
 Consider the following classes of device and describe where the protection they provide acts
 with respect to the mantra.

 ###i.
 Walls
+- deter
+	- no one wants to walk through walls
+- delay
+	- its might be hard getting to the place if there is a wall in the way

 ###ii.
 Doors
+- deter
+	- you might need a key to get in
+- delay
+	- its might be hard getting to the place if there is a door in the way
+- detect
+	- if you have sensors hooked up
+- alarm
+	- when triggered it can alarm

 ###iii.
 Smoke Detectors
+- detect
+	- checks for smoke
+- alarm
+	- when triggered it can alarm

 ###iv.
 Security Guards
+- deter
+	- you dont want to mess with scary people
+- delay
+	- its might be hard getting to the place if there is a scary people in the way
+- detect
+	- if they see something
+- alarm
+	- they can be make a noise
+- respond
+	- big people look scary and might be able to solve a issue

 ##b.
 Consider an example of a physical security mechanism that doesn’t fall into one of the above
 classes.
 See how it serves with respect to the mantra.

+ID Card/ Token

+it it used for access but not preventation

 ##c.
 Are there equivalents to all or some of the five components in the context of information security?
 What, if any, would they be and why?